techycode-01/CodeAlpha_TemperatureConverter/README.md

-# CodeAlpha_TemperatureConverter
+CodeAlpha_TemperatureConverter
-The Temperature Converter project is a simple and user-friendly application that allows users to convert temperatures between different units.
+The Temperature Converter is a simple and user-friendly project developed using HTML5, CSS, and JavaScript.
 It provides a hassle-free way to convert temperatures from Celsius to Fahrenheit and vice versa, as well as from Celsius to Kelvin and Kelvin to Celsius.
+This project is interesting and easy to use.